scovitin-vsevolod/docs/readme-tmp.md

    #### Release approach:

-    * We have 2 weeks based (first week stating deploy and second week production deploy) release model.
+    * We have 2 weeks based (first week staging deploy and second week production deploy) release model.
-    * New functionality adding in develop branch.
+    * New functionality will be added in develop branch.
-    * After testing develop branch merging into release branch using GitHub `Pull requests` and creating new release using GitHub `Releases`
+    * After testing develop branch will be merged into release branch using GitHub `Pull requests` and created new release using GitHub `Releases`
     * New staging release recommended tag format: `YYYY-mm-dd_staging`.
 Title format: Jira ticket id + staging release.
-    * New tag will used in staging deployment.
+    * New tag will be used in staging deployment.
     * In a week we merge release changes into master branch.
 The same GitHub `Pull requests` and GitHub `Releases`
     * New production release recommended tag format: `YYYY-mm-dd_prod`.
 Title format: Jira ticket id + prod release.
-    * New tag will used in production deployment.
+    * New tag will be used in production deployment.

 * ### Multilinguality
  (there is a lot of relevant information to be mentioned here)